 Maryland STEM Festival – fall

-Anne Arundel County science fairs are held in Glen Burnie.
+Anne Arundel County science fairs are held in February and March in Glen Burnie.
 The fairs are affiliates of the Intel ISEF.

 Northern Virginia Regional Science & Engineering Fair